bmirador/LplSuperPonyUp/README.md

 - **Unit Tests**: Repository implementation tests with mock data
 - **Mock Data**: JSON mock data for offline testing

+## Project Structure
+- **data**: Contains models, repository implementation, local and remote data sources
+- **di**: Dependency injection modules
+- **ui**: Compose UI screens, components, and themes
+- **util**: Utility classes and extensions

+## Build and Run
+1. Clone the repository
+2. Open the project in Android Studio
+3. Select either the 'mock' or 'prod' build variant
+4. Run the app on an emulator or physical device

-### Future Enhancements
+## Future Enhancements
-- Room database implementation for offline caching
-- Update all the dependencies to the latest versions (currently the only warnings)
-- Splash screen
+- Splash screen implementation
-- Custom app icon
+- Custom app icon design
-- Specific error messages based on HTTP codes
+- More specific error messages based on HTTP status codes
 - Enhanced accessibility features
 - Extended test coverage
-- Additional user comments features
-- Further testing
-- Bigger screens implementation
-- Extended error handling

-I had a busy day yesterday, I stayed up completing this as the commit times will reflect.
-I am willing to add more elements to the app I just need more time.
-Thank your for understanding.

-## Demo Images
+- Support for larger screen sizes (tablets)

-Original request:
+## Original request:

 Implement Java and MVVM architecture-based project to achieve below features.
 Use all jetpack components that you can use here.